 Our team of highly experienced consultants and training specialists are a blend of subject matter experts, innovative criminal justice academics, and practitioners from throughout the United States, each having deep know-ledge and expertise within their respective areas of specialty.

-Jeffrey Fritz, founder and owner, has an extensive background in public service spanning more than four decades, with over 30 years in leadership roles, includ-ing Chief of Police, for municipal and state law enforcement agencies and organizations; and over seven years of city government experience, as Mayor and Alderman for the City of Canton, IL.
+Jeffrey Fritz, founder and owner, has an extensive background in public service spanning more than four decades, with over 30 years in leadership roles, includ-ing Chief of Police, for municipal and state law enforcement agencies and organizations; and over eight years of city government experience, as Mayor and Alderman for the City of Canton, IL.

 Jeffrey A. Fritz

 Eric Arnold, a Program Director for the Illinois Law Enforcement Training and Standards Board Executive Institute, manages the School and Campus Safety Program through the Illinois Terrorism Task Force (ITTF).
 He also serves on the ITTF Law Enforcement Mutual Aid and Emergency Management Committees.

 Tim Goergen has extensive leadership experience in both law enforcement and security operations.
 He served 30 years with the Bloomingdale, IL Police Depart-ment retiring as Chief of Police, and then transitioned to Corporate Security Direc-tor for General Growth Properties over-seeing security for 60 regional malls.

 Jack Harris, a retired Captain from the Tucson, Arizona Police Department, is a trained mediator, licensed counselor, and certified expert in traumatic stress.
 He has assisted individuals and organi-zations following such tragedies as the World Trade Center attack, Yarnell Hill Fire, and the Oklahoma City bombing.